Sipho1992/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete all files of a specific type in the current directory Creating a directory along with other intermediate directories Display all files that are hidden and have special characters
+Delete all files of a specific type in the current directory Creating a directory along with other intermediate directories Display all files that are hidden and have special characters Create a magic file that can be used with a command to detect files containing specific content